DawidBrylka/rvm-api/docs/Product catalogue/Add-New-Product.md

 -->
 Representation of API Endpoinds exposed by **Deposit Return System (DRS)** in order to complete this prcess.

+### POST /product

-For full overwiev of this endpoint please visit: [DRS API - POST /product](https://kaucja.stoplight.io/docs/rvm-api/drs-openapi.yaml/paths/~1product/post)
+For full overwiev of this endpoint please visit: [POST /product](https://kaucja.stoplight.io/docs/rvm-api/drs-openapi.yaml/paths/~1product/post)

 <details>